torchbox/careers/README.md

 > next dev

 sh: next: command not found
-npm ERR! code ELIFECYCLE
-npm ERR! syscall spawn
-npm ERR! file sh
-npm ERR! errno ENOENT
-npm ERR! careers@ dev: `next dev` npm ERR! spawn ENOENT npm ERR! npm ERR!
-Failed at the careers@ dev script. npm ERR!
-This is probably not a problem with npm.
-There is likely additional logging output above.

-npm ERR!
-A complete log of this run can be found in: npm ERR!     /Users/jameshancock/.npm/_logs/2021-12-20T10_42_27_318Z-debug.log
 ```

 **Solution:** Make sure you are running the right node version with 'nvm use' or 'fnm use', then delete the `node_modules` folder and run `npm install` to reinstall Next.js correctly.